Semi-explicit integration of second order for weakly coupled poroelasticity: Introduction

 \section{Introduction}

 This paper is devoted to the construction and analysis of a semi-explicit time discretization scheme of second order for linear poroelasticity~\cite{DetC93, Sho00}.
 The poroelastic equations can be characterized as a coupled system consisting of an elliptic and a parabolic equation and appear, e.g., in the field of geomechanics~\cite{Biot41, Zob10}.
-In many applications, this coupling is rather weak, which is also a central assumption in this paper to guarantee convergence.
+In many applications, this coupling is rather weak in a certain sense (cf.~\eqref{eq:coupling1} and~\eqref{eqn:weakCouplingCondition} below as well as the typical poroelastic parameters stated in~\cite[p.~25]{DetC93}), which is also a central assumption in this paper to guarantee convergence.
 For the temporal discretization of elliptic--parabolic problems such as poroelasticity, one mainly considers \emph{implicit} schemes such as the implicit Euler method~\cite{ErnM09} or higher-order schemes~\cite{Fu19}.
-This is primarily due to the fact that a semi-discretization in space yields a differential-algebraic equation for which \emph{explicit} time-stepping schemes cannot be used~\cite{KunM06}.
+This is primarily due to the fact that a semi-discretization in space yields a differential--algebraic equation for which \emph{explicit} time-stepping schemes cannot be used~\cite{KunM06}.